nivertech/atsd-use-cases/UKAviation/README.md

 * First filter: allows the user to sort by CAA metric. **228** different CAA airport aviation metrics can be filtered for.
 The figure below shows the first metric in the first dropdown: air passengers totals for January 2015 to February 2016.
 * Second filter: allows the user to filter between 55 different UK airports.
 In this case, all airports have been selected.
-* Third filer allows the user to filter by airport groups (London area, other UK, or no UK reporting airports).
+* Third filter: allows the user to filter by airport groups (London area, other UK, or no UK reporting airports).
 In this case, all groups have been selected.

 ![Figure 4](Images/Figure4.png)